hyder8891/meditriage-ai/CLINIC_DATA_SUMMARY.md

 ## Conclusion

 The CareLocator is now populated with a comprehensive, verified dataset of Iraqi healthcare facilities covering all major cities and medical specialties.
-This provides MediTriage AI users with reliable information for finding appropriate medical care across Iraq.
+This provides My Doctor طبيبي users with reliable information for finding appropriate medical care across Iraq.

 ---